afragen/wp-dependency-installer/README.md

 This is a drop in class for developers to optionally or automatically install plugin dependencies for their own plugins or themes.
 It can install a plugin from w.org, GitHub, Bitbucket, or GitLab.
 You must include a JSON config file in the same directory as this class file.

 This contains an example plugin and an example JSON configuration file.
 Only required dependencies are installed automatically, optional dependencies are not.
+Required dependencies are always kept active.

 ## Installation